Using DNS over HTTPS with Pi-Hole and Cloudflared

 sudo systemctl enable cloudflared

 To run Cloudflared as a daemon is bit more involved than running it in a container, and a bit more annoying to update it, but it can still be automated with cron.
-I use a shell script via cron.weekly
+I suggest using a shell script via cron.weekly

-Create the script to be run by cron weekly with sudo nano /etc/cron.weekly/cloudflared-updater
+Create the script to be run by cron weekly with command sudo nano /etc/cron.weekly/cloudflared-updater

 #!/bin/bash